-We ask our Support Group Facilitators to make a commitment of 2 hours, every other week, for 10 months.
+We ask our Support Group Facilitators to commit to 2 hours every other week for ten months.

-However, to be truly supportive of grieving young people, it is important for those who have recently experienced personal loss, allow themselves ample time to work through their own experiences.
+However, to be truly supportive of grieving young people, it is important for those who have recently experienced personal loss to allow themselves ample time to work through their own experiences.

-It is in that spirit that we ask all volunteers to wait at least one year after a death before they begin facilitating groups.
+In that spirit, we ask all volunteers to wait at least one year after a death before they begin facilitating groups.

-These volunteers provide additional adult support during program nights in a variety of ways such as welcoming families as they arrive, or by helping during free time in the activity center.
+These volunteers provide additional adult support during program nights in various ways, such as welcoming families as they arrive or helping during free time in the activity center.

 Program Assistants complete a 2-hour orientation and observe one program night before beginning to volunteer.

 This informal group of community members supports Good Grief’s mission by sharing information about our services.
 Ambassadors may also host small gatherings in their homes, church, or office for friends, family, and associates to learn more about Good Grief’s mission and services.

 If you’d like to learn more about Good Grief’s volunteer opportunities, please call our office: 419.360.4939

 We're having technical difficulties with the Volunteer Interest Form.
 Please send an inquiry through Contact (goodgriefnwo.org).
 You may also call us at 419.360.4939 or e-mail firstname.lastname@example.org for more information.